Assay Cascade Characterization Program

 The Assay Cascade

 As part of its Assay Cascade, the NCL will characterize a nanoparticles' physical and chemical attributes, their in vitro biological properties, and their in vivo compatibility using animal models using a standardized characterization cascade developed in collaboration with the US Food and Drug Administration (FDA) and National Institute of Standards and Technology (NIST).
 This in-depth characterization spans the areas of physicochemical characterization, in vitro and in vivo immunological characterization, and in vitro and in vivo pharmacology and toxicology.

 The primary output of NCL's Assay Cascade will be data and information related to the nanoparticles' physical and chemical properties, as well as interaction and compatibility with biological systems.
-These data will be provided to the originating investigator in support of an investigator-held IND application.
+These data will be provided to the originating investigator in support of an investigational new drug application.
 Data can also be used to garner venture capital, for publications, or to seek additional research funding.